Operator

 | License | Apache 2.0 (open source) | Commercial (BYOC — data stays in your cloud) |

-CloudNativePG does not support database branching or instant cloning.
+CloudNativePG does not support database branching or copy-on-write cloning.
 To create an isolated copy of a database (for staging, testing, or a feature branch), you must provision an entirely new PostgreSQL cluster and restore from backup or run pg_dump/pg_restore.
-For a 100 GB database, this can take 30–60 minutes and incurs full storage costs for each copy.
-Copy-on-write cloning — as in Vela — provisions an instant branch of any database regardless of size, sharing unchanged storage blocks.
+For large databases, this can take meaningful time and incurs full storage costs for each copy.
+Copy-on-write cloning — as in Vela — creates a branch without copying the full database up front, sharing unchanged storage blocks.

 CloudNativePG requires significant Kubernetes expertise: you need to understand CRDs, storage classes, PersistentVolumeClaims, networking (Services, DNS), RBAC policies, and pod disruption budgets to run it well in production.
 Most teams need a dedicated platform engineer or SRE managing the operator.
 Vela's BYOC model deploys a control plane into your Kubernetes cluster that abstracts away this complexity — developers get self-service database environments without needing K8s knowledge.